Edited by: Keri Stooksbury

 If you’re a business owner, see our list of the best Chase business credit cards.

-Just like with Chase Ultimate Rewards, Citi ThankYou points transfer in increments of 1,000 points for 1,000 Flying Blue Miles.
+Just like with Chase Ultimate Rewards, Citi ThankYou Points transfer in increments of 1,000 points for 1,000 Flying Blue miles.
 There’s a maximum of 500,000 miles per transfer, and transfers can take up to 48 hours to complete.
-Some of our favorite Citi ThankYou-earning credit cards include the Citi Premier® Card and Citi Prestige® Card.
+One of our favorite Citi ThankYou-earning credit cards is the Citi Premier® Card:

-You can also earn Marriott points and transfer those to Flying Blue at a transfer rate of 3:1.
-Plus, for every 60,000 Marriott points that you transfer, you’ll receive an extra 5,000 Flying Blue miles bonus.
-Check out our favorite ways to earn Marriott points in our complete guide to earning Marriott points.
+You can also earn Marriott Bonvoy points and transfer those to Flying Blue at a transfer rate of 3:1.
+Plus, for every 60,000 Marriott Bonvoy points that you transfer, you’ll receive an extra 5,000 Flying Blue miles bonus.
+Check out our favorite ways to earn Marriott Bonvoy points in our complete guide to earning Marriott Bonvoy points.

-Finally, you can earn Flying Blue miles with the Air France / KLM co-branded credit card from Bank of America.
-This card — the Air France KLM World Elite Mastercard® — earns 3 points per dollar on Air France, KLM Royal Dutch Airlines, and SkyTeam member airlines purchases and 1.5 miles per dollar on all other purchases.
+Finally, you can earn Flying Blue miles with the Air France-KLM co-branded credit card from Bank of America.
+This card — the Air France KLM World Elite card — earns 3x miles on Air France, KLM Royal Dutch Airlines, and SkyTeam member airlines purchases and 1.5x miles on all other purchases.

-No credit card points?
-No worries — you can also earn Flying Blue miles when booking hotels and rental cars.
-Here’s how many points you can earn.
+You can also earn Flying Blue miles when booking hotels and rental cars.
+Here’s how many miles you can earn.

 Whether earning miles per stay or per dollar spent, staying at partner hotels can mean lots more miles in your Flying Blue account!
 Click on a hotel to learn more about what they offer for Flying Blue members.

 |Hotel||Miles Earned||Hotel||Miles Earned|

 |the48dots||Varies||IHG||Up to 2 miles/€1|